Symphony No. 18 (Michael Haydn)

-The Minuet is unusual in that it has a composed coda (as opposed to a mere da capo repeat after the trio) something which would become standard in the Scherzi of Ludwig van Beethoven.
+The minuet is unusual in that it has a composed coda (as opposed to a mere da capo repeat after the trio) something which would become standard in the scherzi of Beethoven.

 Discography

 Included in a set of 20 symphonies on the CPO label with Bohdan Warchal conducting the Slovak Philharmonic, as well as an Olympia CD remastering of Ervin Acél's recording with the Oradea Philharmonic, which comes with Symphonies No.s 29 and 30.
 It has also been recorded by the Warsaw Sinfonietta conducted by Wojciech Czepiel.
 An LP was released in 1983 on EMI by the Bournemouth Sinfonietta conducted by Harold Farberman.